luzritacco/AWS-Ethical-Hacking-lab/README.md

  - **Project Visual workflow :**
    ![Screenshot 2024-03-25 005908](https://github.com/Quatecha/Phase-2-Final-Project_TKH-/assets/151267325/3b423c17-46ea-41ac-bee3-f5f5534003dc)
+##

 **Click here to have a visual workflow by stages**

 - https://1drv.ms/w/s!ALrXxP7mFzWXjwg?e=IsZIoG
  ##
+ <h1 align="center"> Our AWS Home Lab.</h1>

+   Setting up a bastion host can indeed be challenging, especially when it comes to ensuring secure access to EC2 instances within a private subnet.
+It's crucial to have the correct configurations in place, as the bastion host acts as a gateway to your private resources, enforcing strict access control and monitoring.
+When creating a new VPC, it's important to carefully plan the architecture, considering how the public and private subnets will interact, and how security measures like NACLs and security groups will be implemented.

+  We were trying to set up a bastion host in our first public subnet so that we could allow internet traffic to ourEC2 instances on our private subnet.
+We ran into issues with the configurations of our bastion host which forced us to have to create an entirely new environment with a new VPC.
+On this VPC, we create one private and one public subnet and instead of using a bastion host we will have out attack machine on the public subnet and our target machine on our private subnet.
+For our team, encountering this issues that demand significant time to resolve can be frustrating, especially when it impacts the project timeline and workflow.
+The situation becomes even more challenging when there's a need to start from scratch or seek external assistance.

+ However, these moments of frustration can also be transformed into opportunities for growth and learning.
+Troubleshooting can foster a deeper understanding of the system, enhance problem-solving skills, and strengthen team collaboration.
+When a team faces a complex issue, it's an invitation to come together, pool knowledge, and find innovative solutions.

+##
+ <h1 align="center">  Issues and learning Experience on this process.</h1>

+Creating an ethical hacking lab in Amazon Web Services (AWS) can be both exciting and challenging.
+Here are some experiences and insights that our team encounter during the process.

+**- Challenge: Setting** Up the Lab Environment- Configuring the lab environment correctly can be tricky. we’ll need to create instances, set up networking, and ensure proper security.

+•	**Leaning Experience:** Take our time to follow step-by-step or instructions.
+Double-check configurations to avoid mistakes.
+•	**Challenge:** Selecting the appropriate EC2 instance types for your lab can be overwhelming.
+Different use cases require different resources.

+•	Leaning Experience: Understand your lab’s requirements and choose instances accordingly.

+•	**Challenge:**  Properly configuring security groups and network settings is crucial.
+Misconfigurations can lead to connectivity issues or security vulnerabilities.

+•	Leaning Experience: Test connectivity thoroughly to ensure proper communication between instances.
+Refer to AWS documentation and best practices.

+•	**Challenge:** Managing access control using key pairs can be confusing, especially if you’re new to AWS

+•	Leaning Experience: Create and securely store your key pairs.
+Understand how SSH or RDP connections work with these keys.
+•	**Challenge:** Setting up Kali Linux correctly is essential for ethical hacking.
+Installing tools, updating repositories, and configuring network interfaces can be complex.

+•	Leaning Experience: Take the time to follow step-by-step instructions.
+Double-check configurations to avoid mistakes.

+•	**Challenge:**  Keeping track of your findings, vulnerabilities, and successful exploits is crucial.

+•	Learning Experience: Use tools like Keep Note or a simple text file to document your progress.
+Include details, screenshots, and steps taken.

  **Click here to have more details**

 - **Project Notes:**